evogchem211/HeartDiseaseDataM/README.md

 # HeartDiseaseDataM
-The analysis of a dataset form 1988 about heart disease.
+The analysis of a dataset from 1988 about heart disease.